MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in-new.md

 This pane will show you a selection of the following:

 1. [Prepare for your meetings](use-the-insights-new.md#prepare-for-your-meetings): Prepare for your meetings and then drive more effective meetings.
-2. [Track email open rates](use-the-insights-new.md#track-email-open-rates): Track readership of emails that you've sent sent by viewing the percentage open rate, the percentage attachment click rate, and so on.
+2. [Track email and document open rates](use-the-insights-new.md#track-email-and-document-open-rates): Track readership of emails that you've sent sent by viewing the percentage open rate, the percentage attachment click rate, and so on.
 3. [View outstanding tasks](use-the-insights-new.md#view-outstanding-tasks): Make sure nothing falls through the cracks by seeing reminders of tasks that you've agreed to do.
 4. [Follow up on your requests](use-the-insights-new.md#follow-up-on-your-requests): Receive reminders to follow up on commitments made by your colleagues or on requests that you have made.
 5. [Book time to focus](use-the-insights-new.md#book-time-to-focus): Protect your calendar by reserving focus time before meetings take over.